swj0418/concept-lens/README.md

 The supported methods are SeFA, GANSpace, Vector Arithmetic, and Supervised (SVM).
 However, you are free to explore data prepared in the experiment data format.

 Data generation is performed in 2 stages.
-The first stage is image generation and the second is the image processing.\
+1. The first stage is image generation
+2. The second stage is the image processing.\

 The default image generation scripts are prepared in the root.
 Simply run

 ```